 7. Revisit your estate plan

-Time is running out on the 2017 Tax Cuts and Jobs Act (TCJA), with estate planning provisions scheduled to sunset at the end of 2025.
+Time may be running out on the 2017 Tax Cuts and Jobs Act (TCJA), with estate planning provisions scheduled to sunset at the end of 2025 if Congress does not take action to extend them.
 That means the estate and gift tax exclusion, which was doubled, could revert to its pre-2017 level.
 You might consider accelerating gifting or donating appreciated assets.
-You can gift up to $18,000 per donor to as many individuals as you like in 2024, and if you're married, each person in the couple can gift this amount without the gift being considered taxable.
+You can gift up to $19,000 per donor to as many individuals as you like in 2025, and if you're married, each person in the couple can gift this amount without the gift being considered taxable.

 Bottom line